...

 • Comfortable accommodations.

-After using drugs or alcohol for a while, stopping suddenly can cause withdrawal symptoms, sometimes severe and even life-threatening.
+Stopping drugs or alcohol suddenly after using them for a while can cause withdrawal symptoms.
+These symptoms can be severe and even life-threatening.
 Medical detox is necessary to help individuals manage these symptoms safely and effectively.

 The following signs indicate that medical detox is required: